prof-rossetti/intro-to-python/units/unit-5b.md

 ## Activities and Exercises

-  + Database Exercise TBA - Contributions Welcome!
+  + Database Exercise - follow the sqlite module notes to connect to and query an example SQLite database!